micmejia/bible-dump/NKJV/Amos/Amos 8.md

 The Lord has sworn by the pride of Jacob: "Surely I will never forget any of their works.

 ###### 8
 Shall the land not tremble for this, And everyone mourn who dwells in it?
-All of it shall swell like [^c]the River, Heave and subside Like the River of Egypt.
+All of it shall swell like the River, Heave and subside Like the River of Egypt.

 ###### 9
-"And it shall come to pass in that day," says the Lord God, "That I will make the sun go down at noon, And I will darken the earth in [^d]broad daylight;
+"And it shall come to pass in that day," says the Lord God, "That I will make the sun go down at noon, And I will darken the earth in broad daylight;

 ###### 10
 I will turn your feasts into mourning, And all your songs into lamentation; I will bring sackcloth on every waist, And baldness on every head; I will make it like mourning for an only _son,_ And its end like a bitter day.